matuteiglesias/journal/content/Business/2024-01-12_Developed_Investment_and_Algorithmic_Trading_Strat.md

 The session aimed to assess and develop comprehensive investment strategies, including algorithmic trading, risk management, and financial data handling.

 ### Key Activities
-- **Investment Strategy Assessment:** Evaluated gradual investment strategies focusing on dollar-cost averaging, diversification, and risk management.
+- **Investment [[Strategy]] Assessment:** Evaluated gradual investment strategies focusing on dollar-cost averaging, diversification, and risk management.
 - **Portfolio Construction:** Created a diversified investment portfolio with a focus on various asset classes and risk management.
-- **Stocks and ETFs Strategy:** Developed strategies for investing in stocks and ETFs, utilizing algorithmic trading techniques.
+- **Stocks and ETFs [[Strategy]]:** Developed strategies for investing in stocks and ETFs, utilizing algorithmic trading techniques.
-- **Algorithmic Trading Development:** Planned the selection and development of algorithmic trading software, including backtesting and risk management.
+- **Algorithmic Trading [[Development]]:** Planned the selection and development of algorithmic trading software, including backtesting and risk management.
 - **Market Data Sources:** Identified and compared market data sources for algorithmic trading.
 - **Financial Tools Comparison:** Compared Yahoo Finance and Google Finance for investment analysis and algorithmic trading.
 - **Financial Management Suite Setup:** Outlined the setup of a financial management suite using Google Finance, Google Sheets, and [[Python]].